 A semester in a primary school on the edge of Bangkok followed.
 Then we headed back to Europe, and taught in Madrid, Spain for six months.
 We did a summer in Bournemouth at an adult summer school where we stayed in what seemed like the Big Brother House – without the cameras (we think).
 Hot footing it back to Asia, we got stuck in Bangkok for a spell when anti-government protesters closed the airport, which led to a job offer in Haiphong, Vietnam at Apollo English, a language school.

 After a year in Haiphong, we moved to Ho Chi Minh City, initially for six months.
 We taught academic English at a language centre and a university and six months led to nearly four years, when we thought it was about time we moved on.
 We chose to take a job at a university in Shanghai, which was a bad decision.
 Although Shanghai was fun, the job was not for us, so we moved on after a semester.

 Luckily, a language school in Odessa, Ukraine, needed two teachers almost as soon as we left Shanghai, so we went to experience life in the ex-Soviet Union.
 This was in February 2014.
 Yes, shortly before the revolution, the annexation of Crimea and the start of the war.
 An interesting time to live there.

 Two years later, the pull of Asia was too strong.
 We got offered jobs back in Bangkok, back where it all began, nearly ten years ago.

-For the last nine, nearly ten years, we blogged as Rat on the Road on Travelblog.org.
+For nearly ten years, we blogged as Rat on the Road on Travelblog.org.
 The links on this page take you to the various stories we wrote there.
-As it comes up to our decade anniversary, we decided to set up a separate blog.
+After our decade anniversary, we decided to set up a separate blog.
 We want to give some more advice about teaching English and living abroad, while continuing to tell our stories of our travels and our life.

 Hope it’s useful and fun.